When can I access my super?

 On or between 1 July 1963 and 30 June 1964

 On or after 1 July 1964

 Can I access my super early?

 There may be limited circumstances where you can access your super before your preservation age.

 As superannuation is intended to be a long term investment, the Government requires that it remain preserved in a super fund until you meet a 'condition of release'.
-For more information please read our Getting My Super Fact Sheet which includes conditions of release, accessing benefits for medical reasons, and other factors worth considering.
+For more information please read our Getting My Super Guide which includes conditions of release, accessing benefits for medical reasons, and other factors worth considering.

 You can also access some of your super from age 55, while you're still working, with a transition to retirement strategy.

 Once you have retired you can leave your money in your super account, have your superannuation benefit paid out as a lump sum or you can transfer some or all of it to an Energy Super Income Stream Account.
 For more information please read our Getting My Super Guide.